Need Help? Give us a call.

-Before you can open for business, you need to have proper permits and licenses.
+Before you can open for business, you need to have proper permits and business licenses.
 This might prove to be a headache since some cities — including New York City — have limits on the number of truck permits issued at a time.
 Visit your city’s website to find out exactly what you need to do to get the proper documentation, but the process will likely include fees and proof of a health department permit, tax certification, and liability coverage.

 Aside from all the licenses and permits you need to get as a business owner, each of your employee needs to have a mobile food vendor badge and it takes about four months to get the badge.

 “It is really frustrating to hire someone and tell them they can’t begin working for four months,” said Kaye.
 “It is quite the backwards system that the food truck association has been trying to work on getting fixed, but no luck so far.
 If caught without the badge, it is a $1000 fine.”